RGB-D Indiscernible Object Counting in Underwater Scenes: Introduction

 Based on the proposed \ourdataset~dataset, we provide a systematic study on 14 mainstream baselines~\cite{zhang2016single,li2018csrnet,laradji2018blobs,liu2019context,liu2019crowd,ma2019bayesian,wan2020modeling,wang2020DMCount,song2021rethinking,zand2022multiscale,lin2022boosting,liang2022end}.
 We find that methods which perform well on existing DOC datasets do not necessarily preserve their competitiveness on our challenging dataset.
 Hence, we propose a simple and effective approach named \ourmodel.
 Specifically, we combine the advantages of density-based~\cite{wang2020DMCount} and regression-based~\cite{liang2022end} counting approaches.
 The former can estimate the object density across the image, while the latter directly regresses the coordinates of points, which is straightforward and elegant. \ourmodel~contains two branches: density and regression.
 The density-aware features from the density branch help make indiscernible objects stand out through the proposed density-enhanced transformer encoder (DETE).
 Then the refined features are passed through a conventional transformer decoder, after which predicted object points are generated.
 Experiments show that \ourmodel~outperforms all considered algorithms, demonstrating its effectiveness on IOC.

-To summarize, our contributions are three-fold. \begin{itemize} \item We propose the new indiscernible object counting (IOC) task.
-To facilitate research on IOC, we contribute a large-scale dataset \ourdataset, containing 5,637 images and 659,024 accurate point labels. \item We select 14 classical and high-performing approaches for object counting and evaluate them on the proposed \ourdataset~for benchmarking purposes. \item We propose a novel baseline, namely \ourmodel, which integrates density-based and regression-based methods in a unified framework.
-In addition, a novel density-based transformer encoder is proposed to gradually exploit density information from the density branch to help detect indiscernible objects. \end{itemize}
+Furthermore, to benchmark multimodal \ourdatasetDepth, we evaluate existing popular multimodal counting methods~\cite{Lian_2019_CVPR,liu2021cross,zhang2022spatio,meng2025multi}.
+However, these methods do not perform well since they are not specifically designed for object counting under indiscernible/camouflaged scenes.
+To mitigate this, we propose \ourmodelDepth~by extending \ourmodel~with the ability of fully exploiting depth modality. \ourmodelDepth~includes a tiny depth encoder to extract multi-scale depth features, which are then fused through multi-scale depth feature merging (MDFM) module.
+Next, RGB and depth features are integrated through the proposed cross-agent multimodal fusion (CAMF) module to generate comprehensive features, which are used for regression-based counting.
+Different modalities fully interact through exchanging agents, followed by agent attention~\cite{han2025agent}.
+Experiments indicate that \ourmodelDepth~achieves a new state-of-the-art performance on \ourdatasetDepth.